England is set to get even hotter this weekend with temperatures rising to a scorching 30°C as we experience the first heatwave of the summer.

 While you might enjoy the sunshine from the comfort of your air-conditioned office, it’s a different story at home.

-Unless you have the luxury of a fitted AC system in your house, you’ll have been feeling the effects of the heatwave – especially at night.
+Unless you have the luxury of a fitted AC system in your house, you’ll have probably started to feel the effects of the heatwave – especially at night.

 It’s too hot to lounge at home, it’s too hot to sleep and it’s definitely too hot for a cup of tea.
 So what are your options?